 Python Primer

-High-level built in data structures, dynamic typing and dynamic binding.
+Has built in data structure and dynamic typing.

 Why use Python?